rohanpotta-v/mlproject/README.md

 The objective is to create an api to talk to the model build a html page to get the inputs and then make a predictive result of the maths result.

 8 - Deployment Techniques
-    a) AWS Elastic Beanstalk -> we create a .ebextensions , and then inside that  , we have a python.config file which tells beanstalk what the entry point of the application is
+    a) AWS Elastic Beanstalk -> we create a .ebextensions , and then inside that  , we have a python.config file which tells beanstalk what the entry point of the application is , these folder and file must be present in the repository
     option_settings:
             "aws:elasticbeanstalk:container:python":
             WSGIPath: application:application  #Here we mention the file name and it must be application.py (so we make a copy of app.py as application.py)

+    Go to aws console -> Elastic Beanstalk -> here we connect the github repo and make a code pipeline and which automatiically deploys the application for us. we use codepipeline , github is the source and select the repo and then the deploy is AWS beanstalk